FILM:February / March 2018

 SWEET COUNTRY (cert.
 15 1 hr.
 53 mins.) is an

-on his farmland in central Australia.
+as workers on his farmland in central Australia.

 Newcomer Harry March (Ewen Leslie) persuades Fred to let him hire

 Sam and family for one day.
 Harry treats them terribly and commits

 such atrocities that eventually Sam shoots him.
 Most of the film